bobbimanners/ProDOS-Utils/README.md

             insensitive manner.
     - `I` - Sort by filename in descending alphabetical order (Z-A) in a case insensitive manner.
+    - `c` - Sort in ascending order of creation time/date.
+    - `C` - Sort in descending order of creation time/date.
-    - `d` - Sort in ascending order of modification time/date.
+    - `m` - Sort in ascending order of modification time/date.
-    - `D` - Sort in descending order of modification time/date.
+    - `M` - Sort in descending order of modification time/date.
     - `t` - Sort in ascending order of file type (considered as an integer)
     - `T` - Sort in descending order of file type (considered as an integer)
-    - `f` - Sort in directories ("folders") to the top.
+    - `d` - Sort in directories to the top.
-    - `F` - Sort in directories ("folders") to the bottom.
+    - `D` - Sort in directories to the bottom.
     - `b` - Sort in ascending order of file size in blocks.
     - `B` - Sort in descending order of file size in blocks.
     - `e` - Sort in ascending order of file size in bytes (ie: EOF position).